atchekho/harmpi/tutorial.md

 * To run the code

 	You choose the number of tiles along each of the 3 directions at run time.
-E.g., if `N1 = N2 = N3 = 32`, and you choose to run with two cores in each of the 3 dimensions, you get a resolution of 64x64x64 cells by running
+E.g., if `N1 = N2 = 64` and `N3 = 1`, and you choose to run with two cores in r- and theta-directions and one core in the phi-direction, you get a resolution of 128x128x1 cells by running

-		mpirun -n 8 ./harm 2 2 2
+		mpirun -n 4 ./harm 2 2 1

 * To run the code in serial (on a single core), do the following:

 		./harm 1 1 1

+	For the example above, this would give a total resolution of 64x64x1 cells.

 	As the code runs, it produces sequential dump files in the 'dumps' subdirectory, i.e., dumps/dump###.
 It also produces dumps/gdump file that contains the information about the metric and the grid.